Study finds cardiorespiratory fitness contributes to successful brain aging

 "With the many failures we have seen in drugs targeting APP processing and the continued socioeconomic burden of Alzheimer's Disease, it is excellent to see such a comprehensive review covering research in the area and discussing potential ways forward," said Francesca Lake, Managing Editor.

 Click here to read the complete article in Future Science OA.
-Additional articles and content from this online, , peer-reviewed title from Future Science Group is also available.
+Additional articles and content from this online, open access, peer-reviewed title from Future Science Group is also available.
 The journal's broad coverage includes all areas of biotechnology and medicine, as well as topics in biological, life and physical sciences that are of relevance to human health.

 More information: MacLeod R, Hillert E, Cameron R, and Baillie G. The Role and Therapeutic Targeting of α-, ÎČ- and Îł-secretase in Alzheimer's Disease.
 Future Sci.
 OA FSO11.
 DOI: 10.4155/FSO.15.9 (2015).